czm23333/TransparentReflect/README.md

 Specifically, this framework supports:

-1. Use shadow class to create and access classes and objects transparently.
+1. Use shadow classes to create and access classes and objects transparently.

-2. Use shadow class to extend certain classes to override methods declared in them and access their protected members transparently.
+2. Use shadow classes to extend certain classes to override methods declared in them and access their protected members transparently.

 ## Usage
 You can find code examples in src/io/github/czm23333/TransparentReflect/example.